Manvel/blog/pages/projects/cmints-release.md

 <a href="https://github.com/cmints" target="_blank">CMintS GitHub organization</a>.

-You can either install CMintS globally as it's described in the [installation documentation](https://cmints.io/documentation) or as a local dependency, following the <a href="https://cmints.io/en/quick-start" target="_blank">Quick Start tutorial</a>.
+You can either install CMintS globally as it's described in the [installation documentation](https://cmints.io/documentation) or as a local dependency by following the <a href="https://cmints.io/en/quick-start" target="_blank">Quick Start tutorial</a>.

 Single and multi-language website starters can be found at